 Below are basic guidelines for those wishing to earn their counseling certification in New Hampshire.
-Most requirements such as earning your Master's degree, completing 3000 hours of supervised experience and passing the NCE examination have been and will continue to be mandatory in the New Hampshire counseling licensure process.
+Most of these requirements, such as earning your Master's degree, completing 3000 hours of supervised experience and passing the NCE examination, are likely to continue to be mandatory in the New Hampshire counseling licensure process.
 However, it is wise to contact the New Hampshire Board of Mental Health Practice at (603) 217-6762 to make sure you are on the right track.

 By already researching how to become a counselor in New Hampshire, you are showing great motivation.
-However, you will want to use your motivation and current momentum to make a very important decision, the decision to earn a college education.
-New Hampshire counseling certification requires all candidates to possess a master's level education, and staying motivated through the earning of that education is vital to success.
+Hold onto that motivation: New Hampshire counseling certification requires all candidates to possess a master's level education, and staying motivated through the earning of that education is vital to success.

-Your next step is to learn how you can enroll in an Associate's degree program or Bachelor's degree program.
+Before earning a master's degree, however, you should start by enrolling in an Associate's degree program or Bachelor's degree program.

 Click on the links below to browse schools offering programs in psychology or counseling.

 Once you have enrolled in a program, take advantage of your school's career services department and learn how you can find employment or volunteer opportunities that are related to the counseling career path.

 Once you have your bachelor's degree, start looking for a school that offers a master's or doctoral degree program in counseling.

 Your master’s or a doctoral degree in counseling must be from a regionally accredited institution whose program meets guidelines set forth by the National Academy of Certified Clinical Mental Health Counselors or the National Board for Certified Counselors.
 OR, you can earn a graduate degree program in a related field, such as psychology, that is deemed to have met all necessary requirements by the New Hampshire Board of Mental Health Practice.

 Request information from additional schools offering counseling programs in New Hampshire to learn more about how to earn the required educational qualifications.